TomPace101/nanopore_diffusion/notes.md

 # Figure
+_EFFORT_
 Current Goal: x=free volume fraction, y=Deff/Dbulk

-- need to compute effective diffusion constant
+We need to run the analysis at different values of R, collect their result values, and then make the plot.

+So, a script to auto-generate parameter files would be helpful, and we need the collection script.

 # Simulation
-**PRIORITY** calculate flux integrals, and then effective diffusion constants _THEN_ we need to run for face-centered geometry as well.
+_EFFORT_ we need to run for face-centered geometry as well This requires adding the interior surface to this mesh, which means redoing its geometry.
+Is there a better way?

 _THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)